WebOS, for small computers

 In December 2012, the specific hardware interface is replaced by Codova from Apache, which allows webOS to run on any mobile and so the apps.

 On February 25, 2013 it was announced that LG was acquiring webOS, its domains and associated patents.
-LG will be using it on TV, which obviously makes it less attractive to developers, its future seems uncertain on mobile where it should leave room for Tizen and Firefox OS.
+LG will be using it on TV, which obviously makes it less attractive to developers, but in 2018, an open source and mature version is made available for small devices such as Raspberry Pi.

 The development environment OpenEmbedded is included, which allows cross-compilation and thus the creation of a mobile application for various processors, while a desktop tool allows to create them on a desktop.
 This includes an emulator.